-Auto defect lawsuits arise when a product manufacturer releases a defective product that poses unintended and unreasonable risks to end users with normal use.
-When an auto manufacturer releases a defective vehicle or uses a defective part in production, any affected vehicles will likely pose significant risks to the drivers who purchase those vehicles.
+Auto defect lawsuits arise when a product manufacturer releases a defective product that poses unintended and unreasonable risks to end-users with normal use.
+When an auto manufacturer releases a defective vehicle or uses a defective part in the production, any affected vehicles will likely pose significant risks to the drivers who purchase those vehicles.
 If a defective vehicle causes an accident, anyone injured would have grounds for a product liability claim against the manufacturer.
-At Cogburn Law Offices every skilled Las Vegas car accident attorney can provide superior representation for clients who have been injured in accidents caused by motor vehicle defects.
+At Cogburn Law every skilled Las Vegas car accident attorney can provide superior representation for clients who have been injured in accidents caused by motor vehicle defects.

 Three main types of product defects exist, and the plaintiff in a product liability claim must demonstrate that the product in question fits the definition for at least one type.

 - There were design defects.
 This type of defect exists in the design of the product and therefore affects every unit produced using that design.

 - There were production defects.
 This type of defect involves the manufacturing process and may only affect certain production lots.